Murder of Terry King: Incarceration

 In 2002, Derek King was sentenced to eight years in prison, while Alex received seven years.
 In 2005, Alex King (then age 15) was charged with attempting to escape from the juvenile prison in which he was incarcerated.

 At the age of 18, Alex King was released from custody on April 9, 2008, after serving six years for his part in his father's death.
 Derek King was released at the age of 20 on March 7, 2009, after serving seven years for his role.

 Aftermath

 Alex was arrested in 2011 for violating terms of parole after leaving the scene of an accident.

+Alex King died on April 23, 2024 of a drug overdose in Montana.